durocherj/swudb-app/README.md

 ## Navigation

-The app uses a dual-drawer navigation pattern:
+The app is planned to use a dual-drawer navigation pattern:

 - **Left Drawer** (swipe from left): Main navigation menu
   - SWUDB (Home)